PetoLau/Rcourse/README.md

 ## More info

-For more informations and tutorials please visit my website [petolau.github.io](https://petolau.github.io/).
+For more information and tutorials please visit my website [petolau.github.io](https://petolau.github.io/).